emacs-mirror/emacs/mps/manual/source/topic/pattern.rst

 .. c:function:: mps_alloc_pattern_t mps_alloc_pattern_ramp_collect_all(void)

-    Return an :term:`allocation pattern` indicating that allocation will follow a :term:`ramp pattern`, and that the next :term:`garbage collection` following the ramp should be a full collection.
+    Return an :term:`allocation pattern` indicating that allocation will follow a :term:`ramp allocation` pattern, and that the next :term:`garbage collection` following the ramp should be a full collection.